pleasereachmeoutonmoeinxyz/request-analyzer/README.md

 Request Analyzer
 ================

-*What is request analyzer?
+* What is request analyzer?

 Request Analyzer is simple proxy server which log important details of connections such as posted data,url,cookies,host and ...

-*Why you develop it?
+* Why I developed it?

 I need to analyze some firefox addons to see what they collect aboud me,so I develop this to be sure about my privacy when using addons and extensions.
 But you can use it for other aims.